-Two features of positive information equilibria produce large asset price volatility.
+A alternate approach to identifying frenzies would be to look for excess price volatility as evidence of a frenzy (as in Mankiw, Romer and Shapiro, 1991).
+Two features of the model inflate asset price volatility.
 First, switches between positive-information and no-information equilibria create abrupt changes in information demand.
 These sudden changes in information levels cause large jumps in the price level: Large decreases in payoff uncertainty increase the price.
 Second, positive information equilibria exist when θ_t is high.
 A high θ_t means a high expected asset payoff, and a high asset price.
 Hence, positive information equilibria exist and raise prices when prices are already high.
 By making the most extreme price realizations more extreme, small information effects can have large consequences for the variance of prices.
-The extent of this excess price volatility is assessed in the numerical example.
+Analytically assessing price variance is impeded by the fact that the state process has a non-standard distribution, that information affects price non-linearly, and that regime changes in information require mixing non-standard distributions.
+However, excess price volatility is present in the following numerical example.